vprusso/toqito/docs/tutorials.superdense_coding.rst

       \end{equation}

    Alice takes the first qubit, Bob takes the second, and they both separate.
-   This entangled pair is responsible for linking qubit *non-locally*, allowing Alice's local operations to affect the global state.
+   This entangled pair is responsible for linking the qubits *non-locally*, allowing Alice's local operations to affect the global state.

    .. code-block:: python